SureStop: Description

-SureStop is an Intelligent Brake Distribution (IBD) technology, aimed at making braking easier for novice or casual cyclists, integrates into V-brake systems to provide single-lever braking.
+SureStop is a system for bicycles aimed at making the correct application of braking force easier for novice or casual cyclists.
+It integrates into V-brake systems to provide single-lever braking for front and rear brakes.
 It modulates the front brake force in real time, based on the road surface and rider weight position, and avoids front wheel lockup accidents when applying the front brake.
 It was designed to prevent riders from flipping over their handlebars when applying the front brake.
 Once the brake pads make contact with the rear wheel, the Slidepad slides forward, which pulls a cable that is connected to the front brakes.
 Similar to the anti-lock brake system in cars, the mechanism prevents the front wheel from locking, no matter how hard the brake is pressed or how slippery the road conditions are.